AhmedHassanien34/Smart-Home/README.md

 ✅ Perform a review and leave a comment <a href="https://github.com/AhmedTorres2000/Smart-Home/issues">here</a></strong>

-✅ If you want to contribute, add a new record like <a href="contributing.md">here</a>.
-This example is for my [Tank Level Control](https://github.com/makaram99/tank-level-control) project, but the idea is the same for any project.

 ✅ If this needs to be improved, create an issue <a href="https://github.com/AhmedTorres2000/Smart-Home/issues">here</a></strong>

 ---